blue-build/modules/modules/gnome-extensions/README.md

 An extension might need additional system dependencies in order to function.
 In that case, you should install the required dependencies before the `gnome-extensions` module is ran.
 Information about the required dependencies (if any) are usually on the extension's page.

+## Uninstall

+1. Open your extension manager or list the contents of the system extensions directory (`/usr/share/gnome-shell/extensions`) and pick the extensions you want to remove.
+2. Get the UUID of the form `extension-name@author.url` of the extension (will be listed in the extension manager, or just be the directory name of the extension in the filesystem).
+3. Put the UUID in the module's `uninstall` list.